V4Fire/Client/docs/ds/README.md

 ----
 ## Design System Package

-Using the design system provides an opportunity to have a consistent UI throughout the application, as well as connecting various themes.
+Utilizing a design system offers the chance to maintain a consistent user interface throughout the application and connect diverse themes.

-Let's see what a design system package looks like.
+Now, let's delve into the structure and features of a design system package.

 ### Meta

-Meta-information about the design system: deprecated tokens and their alternatives, themes supported by the design system, or other auxiliary information.
+This includes details about deprecated tokens and their replacements, themes that the design system supports, or any other relevant supporting information.

 ```js
 // ds.js